Balanitis, Posthitis, and Balanoposthitis

 View Patient Education

-Inflammation of the head of the penis most commonly occurs in people with poor hygiene.
+Inflammation of the head of the penis most commonly occurs in patients with poor hygiene.
 It has both infectious and noninfectious causes (see table Causes of Penile Inflammation).
 Often, no cause can be found.

 Balanitis usually leads to posthitis except in circumcised patients.